andrew henderson menu

 You can skip the business visa and go straight to citizenship by starting a business and hiring at least 50 people in Turkey.

-As part of its Citizenship by Investment (CBI) program, Turkey has two offers for foreign investors.
-Either you opt to invest in real estate, or you invest in a local business.
+As part of its Citizenship by Investment (CBI) program, Turkey offers two main options for foreign investors.
+Either you opt to invest in real estate, or you go down the business route.

 The main point of this route is to create jobs.